ChentaoLi/ChentaoLi.github.io/_pages/about.md

 - *2024.5*  Graduated from The University of Edinburgh with the Bachelor's degree of Integrative Biomedical Sciences.
 - *2024.4*  Accepted the PhD offer from The Hong Kong University of Science and Technology (Guangzhou).
 - *2022.8*  Published the first academic paper with [[DOI: 10.54097/hset.v8i.1110]](https://doi.org/10.54097/hset.v8i.1110).
+- *2021.3*  Launched the first research project .
 - *2020.9*  Enrolled in the Integrative Biomedical Sciences BSc (Hons) program of The University of Edinburgh.
 - *2020.9*  Enrolled in the Biomedical Sciences BSc program of Zhejiang University.
 - *2020.7*  Participated in the National Higher Education Entrance Examination (Deferred due to the COVID-19 epidemic).